• Skip to main content

 This is my favorite method and the option that I always use.
 Clogs at my house always have to do with hair stuck in the drain, so a plumber tool is most effective for us.
 It is the best way to get to the source of stubborn clogs.
 I have heard the tool referred to as a plumber’s snake, a flexisnake, a drain snake, a snake drain, a hair catcher, drain claw, and a drain auger.
 By any name, you use this clogged drain remover tool because it is designed especially to clear hair trapped in a drain.

-The tool can be found at your local hardware store or through Amazon Link below and looks similar to a zip tie with little teeth on it that grab the hair.
+The tool can be found at your local hardware store or through my Amazon Link and looks similar to a zip tie with little teeth on it that grab the hair.
 There is also a version called a Drain Weasel that looks more like a tiny bottle brush.
 Either way, the length helps poke through any clog and the plastic teeth or velcro brush hairs help catch on to the clog and pull it up.

 2. Plunge Your Drain

 A second option is to try to plunge the drain.
 Remove the overflow drain faceplate (under the faucet) and place the overflow plate and screw safely on a countertop surface for later.
 Stuff a damp rag into the hole.
 This will create suction for clearing with a standard cup-style plunger.
 Make the hole as airtight as possible.
 Next, fill the tub with 2-3 inches of water, not more.
 Then, use a plunger to plunge the drain.
-Continue plunging until the clog is cleared.
+Continue plunging the clogged shower drain until the clog is cleared.
 Remove the damp rag and screw the overflow plate back on.
 Now, you can deodorize and flush the drain using the instructions above.

 Related Posts: